Windows Desktop MFA user experience

 Desktop Password Autofill

-If you have enabled the Desktop Password Autofill option, users can respond to a push notification to sign in to Windows without entering a password.
+When you enable the Desktop Password Autofill option, users can respond to a push notification or use a FIDO2 key to sign in to Windows without entering a password.

-• The user's Okta Verify account has biometrics enabled.
+• If using Okta Verify Push, the user's Okta Verify account must have biometrics enabled.

-When a user's password is reset, the user is prompted to enter a password at the next sign in attempt for password autofill to work.
+When a user's password is reset, the system prompts the user to enter the new password at the next sign-in attempt.

 Self-service password reset